Frequently Asked Questions about JMU’s Project Management Certificate

 Depending on your situation, waiting until a future JMU Project Management certificate program may be the wiser choice.
 However, as more companies look for employees with project management certification, you may want to consider Project Management Institute’s CAPM® (Certified Associate in Project Management).
 For the CAPM® examination, Project Management Institute only requires 23 education hours in project management — no work hours are necessary.
 And completing JMU’s Project Management certificate earns you 35 education hours: more than enough for the CAPM® now and just enough for the PMP® exam later.

 Some familiarity with project management, or experience working on a team led by a project manager, is highly recommended.
-JMU’s Project Management program is not an introductory course.
+JMU’s Project Management program is not a beginner-level course.